 Fast forward a couple years and she’s employed, single, and…out of state.
 It feels like the universe itself is denying me the chance of ever formally dating her.
 Or so I thought, but over the quearntine I’ve been given the opportunity to get to know her better than ever before and she reminded me why I fell for her in the first place.
 She’s smart, diligent, caring, passionate…and I honestly feel lucky that I’m even able to talk to someone so spectacular.
 Learning more about her from her past experiences of heartbreaks to listening to her dreams of the future only make her shine brighter in my eyes.
 All the extra time I’ve spent on the phone with her has only brought us closer together and me more attached.

 This is why it’ll hurt all the more when quarantine is over.

 In our post-quarantine lives I’m sure we’ll still keep in contact, but I believe there’s an implicit assumption that things will go back to ‘normal’ afterwards.
 We’ll snap back to reality.
 We’ll realize that there’s over 1000 miles between us and make 1000 different justifications between us on why it wouldn’t work.
 “And I’ve accepted that” is what I’d like to say, but deep inside I’m scared I won’t be able to ‘snap back’ so easily.

 But ‘snap back’ I will…eventually.
 Because we both have to get back to our lives and to be honest I’d be a bigger burden on her in the end.
 I know she’ll find a good guy in the area in no time, and if she doesn’t, best believe I’ll make sure to hold her to the standards she deserves.
 I just hope that when whatever we have has ended it’s worse for me than for her.
-I’d rather not have to deal with the pain.
+I’d rather not have her have to deal with the pain.